erikdcodes/Firechat-Pro-Frontend/README.md

 ### Sending a message and adding a followup action

+Texting has proven to generate more engagement versus any other means of communication.
+Sending SMS text messages is at the very center of the Firechat Pro platform.

 ![sending sms example](sms-example.gif)

 ---

 ### Actions view of all upcoming actions to complete

+Contact management focused only on the what needs to be done next.
+Completed the sales action?
+Set the next one.

 ![action view example](action-view-example.gif)